SF.20.22.B10118: Powergrid Synchronization Backbones: Master Stability Functions for Real World Generator Models

 Some research areas of interest in this topic includes but are not limited to dynamical systems, dynamic graphs, network of multi-agent systems, and optimal control.

 Modern, contested Air Force mission spaces are varied and complex involving many sensing modalities.
-Mission success within these spaces is equally critical to the engaged Warfighter, and, Command, Control, Communications, Computer, and Intelligence (C4I) personnel/systems, which both leverage actionable information from these heterogeneous sensing landscapes.
+Mission success within these spaces is equally critical to the engaged Warfighter, and, Command, Control, Communications, Computer, Cyber, and Intelligence (C5I) systems, which both leverage actionable information from these heterogeneous sensing landscapes.
 Interfering sources, low probability of intercept signals, and dynamic scenes all collude to deceive the Air Force’s ability to derive accurate, relevant situational awareness in a timely fashion.
-Furthermore, legacy sensing systems which typically provide stove-piped human interpretable intelligence with potentially missing information would likely be more valuable if thought of collectively with other sensing data located further up the sensor processing pipeline (i.e., upstream data fusion).
-The fundamental research objectives under this topic includes areas such as multi-modal target association/fusion, multi-sensor/modal detection, tracking, characterization, multi-sensor selection, and parameter optimization and location for improved sensor fusion performance.
-We are interested in advancements within these areas that may come from a variety of methods; Bayesian based, topological data analysis, machine learning, information theory, and other novel mathematical approaches to name a few.
-Trade-offs include computational complexity, communication requirements, and the balancing of smart computational nodes versus centralized/distributed processing.
-The overall research goal is to leverage all available signals and data from the sensed environments and domains ultimately generating a cohesive situational awareness of the complete mission space.
+Furthermore, legacy sensing systems which typically provide stove-piped human interpretable intelligence with potentially missing information are likely be more valuable and less vulnerable if aggregated with other sensing data upwardly located in their processing pipelines (i.e., upstream data fusion).
+Our overall research goal is to leverage all available signals, data from sensed environments, and domains leveraging collaborative/distributed systems for generating a cohesive situational awareness of a complete strategic/tactical space.
+The fundamental research objectives under this topic, within the context of emerging collaborative autonomy, includes areas such as multi-modal target association/fusion, multi-sensor/modal detection, tracking, characterization, multi-sensor selection, and parameter optimization for improved sensor fusion performance, interpretability, explainability, and optimization/orchestration tasking.
+We are interested in innovative discovery and designs within these areas that may come from a variety of novel discrete and stochastic methodologies (e.g., topological data analysis, artificial intelligence/machine learning, the interfacing of these approaches and other mathematical representations, Bayesian and information theory, etc.).
+These advancements, considered within the context of optimizing computational complexity and managing constrained communication/bandwidth, ideally must balance intelligent computational nodes and centralized/distributed processing to obtain desired deployment/transitional thresholds.

-As a powerful component of future computing systems, Deep Neural Networks (DNNs) are the next generation of Artificial Intelligence (AI) that intently emulates the neural structure and operation of the biological nervous system, representing the integration of neuroscience, computational architecture, circuitry, and algorithms.
-Overall however, DNNs still have limited architecture design perspectives in the following aspects: (1) The inefficient processing pipeline for a large-scale network structure; (2) The costly training operation with the increasing demand of data density; (3) The improper network behavior and accuracy diminishment due to the unforeseen data.
-The scope of this effort is to formulate the fundamental research to advance the understanding of neuroscience, facilitate the development of neuromorphic computing hardware and algorithm, and accelerate neural operation to extreme efficiency.
-To be specific, this research focuses on developing a working prototype of modular neural network on embedded development platforms to support the transfer learning and associate memory techniques, improve the costly training operation, and reuse with confidence to discover unknown objects.
-Additional interest is in exploring the robotic applications with respect to multimodal sensory information processed by the modular neural network.
+As a powerful component of future computing systems, deep neural networks (DNNs) are the next generation of artificial intelligence (AI) that intently emulate the neural structure and operation of the biological nervous system, representing the integration of neuroscience, computational architecture, circuitry, and algorithms.
+However, DNNs still have significant architectural limitations: (1) an inefficient processing pipeline for large-scale networks, (2) computationally expensive training methods that cannot keep up with increasing data density, and (3) improper network behavior and decreased accuracy due to anomalous or malicious agents.
+The scope of this effort is to formulate the fundamental research to advance the understanding of neuroscience, facilitate the development of neuromorphic computing hardware and algorithms, and accelerate neuromorphic computing to an extreme efficiency.
+Specifically, this research focuses on: (1) building an efficient DNN with a modular framework on embedded development platforms to support edge-enable applications, (2) improving learning algorithms to discover unknow objects with confidence, and (3) developing a working prototype of neuromorphic hardware with emerging circuitry and/or materials.
+Additional interest includes exploring robotic applications with respect to multimodal sensory information processed by DNNs and neuromorphic hardware.

 SF.20.22.B10088: Distributed Optimization and Learning with Limited Information